Sukina12/401-data-structures-and-algorithms/javascript/linked-list/README.md

   *  append :  an new node with given value to the end of the list
   * insertBefore : adds a new node with give value before specified value node.
   * insertAfter : adds a new node with give value after specified value node.
+  * kthFromEnd : k-th value from the end of a linked list.

 * add tests to the code to test for the following: